SDK and host for package authors

 SDK areas

-Packages use Sunder SDK contracts to declare metadata, register views, expose extensions, manage package state, store secrets, log events, and integrate with the shell.
+Packages use Sunder SDK contracts to declare metadata, register native views, expose extensions, manage package state, store secrets, log events, run background work, and integrate with the host shell.

 Packaging metadataModule lifecyclePackage contextContributionsViewsWorkspacesExtensionsConfigurationStorageSecretsLoggingNotificationsBackground processesShell integrationSettings navigationPackage sessionsCallbacksAuthTheme resourcesSDK compatibility